nemo0622/pokeemerald-expansion/README.md

         - Froslass Cavern Floor 3: Contains Froslass overworld event on other side of water, gotta set it up
     - Reach Sofos City, based on Athens
         - Sprawling metropolis city with "department store", a contest hall, and more
-        - Gym 4: Minerva, a Tactical gym leader (multi-type, all about stat boosts and baton pass)
+        - Gym 4: Meneswo (proto-italic root of name Minerva), a Tactical gym leader (multi-type, all about stat boosts and baton pass)
             - Based on Athena, calm + collected, all about law and order
             - Team: Ninjask, Riolu, Mienfoo, and Whimsicott (double battle) (level 24-27)
                 - Ninjask has Speed Boost + baton pass, Whimsicott sets up tailwinds, Riolu + Mienfoo are offense